pjsherpa/Password-Generator/README.md

 Javascript:
 1. Create four variables which are the values that will help construct the password.
 2. Variable passwordText is what is required to find.
-Kept this in the local scope and not the global scope as it will just add into the password previously created if in the global scope.
+Kept this in the local scope and not the global scope as it will just add into the password previously created if in the global scope.(this applies when recreating another password).
 3. Create 4 question to prompt with if else statements to select criteria.
 4. Create 4 empty variables for the 4 question.
 Name: v for alphabet criteria,w for number criteria,x for specialCharacter criteria and y for length criteria.
 5. To double check that lenght value has been converted I have converted it into a number with a new variable length and have put console.log to confirm it.
 6. The last step I have concatinated v,w,x into one variable named characters.
 7. I have assigned the length which we got from var y onto the loop and then assigned both the character and length to math.random function to generate the password.
-8. Application load with no error please find link on deployment provided.(ref deployment 1)
+8. Application load with no error please find link on deployment provided.(ref Deployment 1)
 9. Comments are provided in js file.

 Deployment: